rowdybard/splash/README.md

 ## 🎯 Project Overview

-Splashtastic Foam Parties is a professional foam party entertainment company serving the Detroit metropolitan area.
+Splashtastic Foam Parties is a professional foam party entertainment company serving the Greater Lansing metropolitan area.
 This website provides a complete booking system for customers to schedule foam parties, manage their events, and access all necessary information about our services.

 ## ✨ Features